rspamd/rspamd/doc/integration.md

 }
 {% endhighlight %}

-This configuration allows milter to use rspamd actions for messages (including greylisting).
-Default settings are just reject or not a message according to rspamd reply.
+This configuration allows rmilter to use all rspamd actions, including greylisting.
+(The default is to reject or allow a message depending on the rspamd reply.)

 ### Configuring postfix